mnot/I-D/rfc5988bis/draft.md

 {{RFC8126}}), which implies review and approval by a designated expert.

 The goal of the registry is to reflect common use of links on the Internet.
-Therefore, the expert(s) SHOULD be strongly biased towards approving registrations, unless they are abusive, frivolous, not likely to be used on the Internet, or actively harmful to the Internet and/or the Web (not merely aesthetically displeasing, or architecturally dubious).
+Therefore, the expert(s) should be strongly biased towards approving registrations, unless they are abusive, frivolous, not likely to be used on the Internet, or actively harmful to the Internet and/or the Web (not merely aesthetically displeasing, or architecturally dubious).
 As stated in
-{{registered}}, the expert(s) MAY withhold registration of names that are too general for the proposed application.
+{{registered}}, the expert(s) can withhold registration of names that are too general for the proposed application.

-The expert(s) MUST clearly identify any issues which cause a registration to be refused.
-Advice about the semantics of a proposed link relation type can be given, but if it does not block registration, this SHOULD be explicitly stated.
+The expert(s) will clearly identify any issues which cause a registration to be refused.
+Advice about the semantics of a proposed link relation type can be given, but if it does not block registration, this should be explicitly stated.

 When a request is approved, the expert(s) will inform IANA, and the registration will be processed.
 The IESG is the final arbiter of any objection.